Chenyt-Dev/coding/Meta_high_frequency.md

 * Easier to implement if going from right to left, using a linked list or stack.
 * Can also go from left to right, just pop out lower buildings in the stack.

+### 56. Merge Intervals
+* Used sort and merged the intervals using a tail.
+* Got the idea of using an interval tree without sorting but it's kind of taking too much time to implement.